soygabrielnunez/typescript-kata-template/README.md

-The goal of this project is to provide a template for a typescript kata
+The goal of this project is to provide a template for typescript katas.